Seeed-Studio/wiki-documents/docs/Sensor/Grove/Grove_Sensors/Gas/Grove-Multichannel-Gas-Sensor-V2.md

 ```

 :::caution
 - The module should avoid being placed in the volatile silicon compound steam, or it will cause the sensitivity to be reduced and irrecoverable.
 - The module should avoid being exposured to high concentrations of corrosive gases (such as H2S, SOX, Cl2, HCl, etc.), otherwise it will be irreversibly damaged.
 - The module should not be placed in water or ice.
 - After the module is powered on, the sensor will heat up to a certain degree during the process, which is a normal phenomena.
 - Users MUST preheat the module before starting measuring gases.
+- The values obtained by this sensor are analog values and can only be used as a result of qualitative measurements and not for quantitative measurements.
 :::

 ## Schematic Online Viewer